ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-for this purpose is that Nim `arrays] don't have to start at index zero, but can start with an arbitrary index including negative indices, so for negative indices it may be not always clear if a regular index or a position from the end of the `string]{.str} is desired.
+for this purpose is that Nim `arrays] don't have to start at index zero, but can start with an arbitrary index including negative indices, so for negative indices it may be not always clear if a regular index or a position from the end of the `string] is desired.
 The term `s[^x]` is equivalent to `s[s.len - x]`.
 We will learn some more details about the slice operator in a later section, when we have introduced `arrays] and sequences.